Deseret Peak Utah Temple: Controversy

+The relocated temple and grounds design was simply a copy of the former design.
+It has three stories and 71,998 square feet.

-According to those involved in its construction, despite initial conflict over its location, the community came together in excitement for the new temple.
+According to those involved in its construction, the initial conflict over its location has subsided but the Erda community remains split over how this battle played out.
+There was however excitement for a new temple.

 A public open house was held from September 26 to October 19, 2024.
 The temple was dedicated by Nelson on November 10, 2024.

 Design and architecture

 The building has a pioneer-influenced design that took inspiration from historic tabernacles.
 The temple's architecture reflects the cultural heritage of the Tooele region and its spiritual significance to the church.

 The temple sits on a 15.5-acre plot, and the landscaping around the temple features colorful bushes, plots of grass, and small trees.
 These elements are designed to provide a tranquil setting to enhance the sacred atmosphere of the site.

 The structure stands three stories tall, constructed with white cast stone.

 The interior features art glass decorated with flowers native to the Tooele Valley, such as cliffrose and silvery lupine, centered around the baptistry, which is designed to create a spiritually uplifting environment.
 In addition to the baptistry, the temple includes four instruction rooms and four sealing rooms, each designed for ceremonial use.

 The design includes elements representing symbolism from the Bible, providing deeper spiritual meaning to the temple's appearance and function.
 Symbolism is important to church members and includes a theme of tall arches in the windows and doorways; the arches are “used to represent Jesus Christ’s emergence from the tomb three days after His death.”